-Sec.
-95. Submission of Annual Reports and Audited Financial Statements on Accounts Deposited Outside of the National Treasury.
-All departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs authorized by law to retain and/or use income and deposit the same outside of the National Treasury shall submit to the DBW, the House Committee on Appropriations and the Senate Committee on Finance their respective audited financial statements and annual reports on the utilization of funds.
-The statement and report shall include the beginning balance, income collected and its sources, expenditures, and ending balance for the preceding fiscal year.

-Sec.
-96. Report on Commission on Audit Findings and Recommendations.
-Within sixty (60) days from receipt of the COA Annual Audit Report, agencies concerned shall submit to the COA, either in printed form or by way of electronic document, a status report on the actions taken on said audit findings and recommendations using the prescribed form under COA Memorandum No. 2014-002 dated Warch 18, 2014.
-They shall likewise furnish the DBM, the House Committee on Appropriations and the Senate Committee on Finance, either in printed form or by way of electronic document, a copy of said reports.
+- Sec.
+87. Submission of Annual Reports and Audited Financial Statements on Accounts Deposited Outside of the National Treasury.
+All departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs authorized by law to retain and/or use income and deposit the same outside of the National Treasury shall submit to the DDM, the Speaker of the House of Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations and the Senate Committee on Finance, their respective audited financial statements, annual reports and narrative report stating therein a detailed description of the utilization of funds.
+The statement and report shall include the beginning balance, income collected and its sources, expenditures, and ending balance for the preceding fiscal year. - Sec.
+88. Report on Commission on Audit Findings and Recommendations.
+Within sixty (60) days from receipt of the COA Annual Audit Report, agencies concerned shall submit to the COA, either in printed form or by way of electronic document, a status report on the actions taken on said audit findings and recommendations using the prescribed form under COA Memorandum No. 2014-002 dated March 18, 2014.
+They shall likewise furnish the DBM, the Speaker of the House of Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations and the Senate Committee on Finance, either in printed form or by way of electronic document, a copy of said reports.